The big takeaways

-This short case study is intended to start a conversation for and with organisations working in green space to think about how their work can impact on wellbeing inequalities.
+This short practice example is intended to start a conversation for and with organisations working in green space to think about how their work can impact on wellbeing inequalities.
 How do their activities consider the barriers to people engaging with activities in green space?
 How can different groups’ skills and knowledge be used to better inform activities within green space that can reduce wellbeing inequalities?
 How can such activities form part of a broader set of practices that can reduce wellbeing inequalities?

 There is increasing amounts of evidence of the health and wellbeing benefits of spending time in natural environments.
 Good access to green or recreational areas has been found to improve social contact and community cohesion and to narrow inequality in mental wellbeing across different socioeconomic groups by 40% .
 However, despite having disproportional benefits from accessing green space, those in lower socioeconomic groups can face the greatest barriers.
 In addition to socioeconomic status, ethnicity is also a predictor of low levels of use: whilst 10% of the UK population come from an ethnic minority, they represent only 1% of visits to National Parks .